 Mayurbhanj Football League

-- Since 2015, PSD has assisted in the running of the Mayurbhanj Football League in the village of Kanpur, in the Mayurbhanj district of rural Odisha.
-The tournament has been running for 9 years, every June, and the 9th edition, in 2017 saw 16 teams (comprising 240 boys) competing.
+- The tournament has been running for 9 years, every June, and the 9th edition in 2017 saw 16 teams of 240 boys competing.

-- As part of its Khel Vikas program, PSD organized a yearly 5k Race in the Ganjam District of Odisha, from Tamana village to the Gram Vikas campus, Mohuda.
+- As part of its Khel Vikas program, PSD organized a yearly 5k race in the Ganjam district of Odisha, between 2013 and 2015.
+The course of the race ran from Tamana village to the Gram Vikas campus, Mohuda.

-- PSD hosted the Odisha State Weightlifting Championship 2014-15 for Youth, Junior and Senior Categories in November, 2014 at the Centre of Sporting Excellence it had established as part of the Khel Vikas program.
+- PSD hosted the Odisha State Weightlifting Championship 2014-15 for Youth, Junior and Senior categories in November 2014 at the Centre of Sporting Excellence, established as part of the Khel Vikas program.

-- As part of its Khel Vikas program, PSD held an annual Inter-Club Weightlifting Tournament as an off-season event to build the confidence among the weightlifters before the competition season kicked off.
-The competition brought together three of the most prominent clubs in and around Berhampur; Beer Hanuman Club, Government Sports Hostel – BAM and Khel Vikas Weightlifting Academy.
+- As part of its Khel Vikas program, PSD held an annual Inter-Club Weightlifting Tournament from 2013 - 2015, as an off-season event to build the confidence among the weightlifters before the competition season kicked off.
+The competition brought together three of the most prominent clubs in and around Berhampur – Beer Hanuman Club, Government Sports Hostel BAM and Khel Vikas Weightlifting Academy.